GarrettF24/Weather-App/README.md

 ## Project Description

-Project is a weather app that shows the search locations current weather and eventually future forecast.
+Project is a weather app that shows the search locations current weather and 7 day forecast.

 ## API and Data Sample